 This evaluation will be conducted in accordance with the principles outlined in the UNEG 'Ethical Guidelines for Evaluation.
-The contractors must safeguard the rights and confidentiality of information providers, interviewees, and stakeholders through measures to ensure compliance with legal and other relevant codes governing collection of data and reporting on data.
-The contractors must also ensure security of collected information before and after the evaluation and protocols to ensure anonymity and confidentiality of sources of information where that is expected.
+The contractor must safeguard the rights and confidentiality of information providers, interviewees, and stakeholders through measures to ensure compliance with legal and other relevant codes governing collection of data and reporting on data.
+The contractor must also ensure security of collected information before and after the evaluation and protocols to ensure anonymity and confidentiality of sources of information where that is expected.
 The information knowledge and data gathered in the evaluation process must also be solely used for the evaluation and not for other uses without the express authorization of UNDP and partners.

-The contractors will be held to the highest ethical standards and are required to sign a Code of Conduct upon acceptance of the assignment.
+The contractor will be held to the highest ethical standards and are required to sign a Code of Conduct upon acceptance of the assignment.

-6. Required Qualification and Experience Education: Advanced university degree in Development Studies, Monitoring and Evaluation, Human Rights, Law, Peace Studies or Political Science for Lead Consultant.
-Advanced university degree in development, monitoring and evaluation or Political Science for the National Consultant.
-Experience: At least 7 years of international development experience in project /programme design and implementation and evaluation for the Lead Consultant.
-At least 5 years of experience in project/programme design and implementation for the National Consultant.
-Relevant professional experience in evaluation of rule of law and human rights and sustaining peace programmes or other relevant programmes at all levels.
-Strong monitoring and evaluation background, sound methodological skills and knowledge of evaluation methods and techniques including inclusive evaluation approach.
+Education: Advanced university degree in Development Studies, Monitoring and Evaluation, Human Rights, Law, or Political Science.
+Experience: At least 7 years of international development experience or at least 5 years of experience in project/programme design and implementation.
+Relevant professional experience in evaluation of governance, parliamentary, or human rights programmes or other relevant programmes at all levels.
+Strong monitoring and evaluation background, sound methodological skills and knowledge of evaluation methods and techniques.
 Extensive experience in working with the UN/multilateral development agencies and UNDP country offices.
 Demonstrate experience in working with a variety of stakeholders.
-Language Requirements: Ability to communicate clearly in written and spoken English 7.
-Submission o f Application Qualified applicants are required to submit both technical and financial proposals through the link provided.
-Technical proposal comprising of the following: DS
+Technical knowledge and experience of inclusive evaluation and other cross-cutting areas such gender equality, disability issues, rights-based approach, and capacity development Language Requirements: Ability to communicate clearly in written and spoken English.

+7. Submission of Application

+Qualified applicants are required to submit both technical and financial proposals through the link provided.

+Technical proposal comprising of the following: